bogosorter/pdfs/readme.md

 odd = source[::2];
 even = source[1::2];
 ```

-Finally, slices can be used to extract whole sections of PDFs using a start position,

 [^1]: Yes, there is a need for that.
 The printers at my university only allow two-sided printing, which is awful when you are trying to print sheet music.
 The solution I came up with is to insert blank pages every other page.